The Critical First Six Months: A Startup Make-or-Break Period

 Stop.

-The reality: You can change all of this later.
+But here's the truth: You can change all of this later.
 You can incorporate in a weekend.
 You can set up banking in a week.
-You don't need perfection to start.
+You can switch accounting systems, change your logo, restructure your company, or rename your product.
+None of these decisions are permanent, and none of them matter if you never launch.

 The fix: Minimal viable setup.
 Incorporate simply.
 Set up basic banking.
 Get the basics done in your first week.
 Everything else can wait.